-The forklift truck is a common piece of equipment for many industrial manufacturing operations that need to move enormous amounts (read: tons) of material from point A to point B, day in and day out.
+The forklift truck is standard equipment for many industrial manufacturing operations that need to move enormous amounts (read: tons) of material from point A to point B, day in and day out.
 Most of these operations probably feel like they can’t live without forklifts.
-However, the convenience and expediency they provide in addition to sparing workers the task of lifting heavy loads often comes with an enormous price.
+However, the convenience and expediency they provide, in addition to sparing workers the task of lifting heavy loads, often come with an enormous price.

 A quick Google News search for “forklift accidents” will reveal a long list of reports about catastrophic injuries and deaths that resulted from using this allegedly indispensable piece of equipment.
 As of the writing of this article, these two accounts were among the most recent of pages and pages of stories: